Originally adopted February 2011. Current version adopted November 2021. Next review, November 2024.

 Section 5.
 Limits and fines

-For overdue materials, the following fines and limits apply:
+For overdue materials, the following fines and monetary limits apply:

-All other materials for both 1 week and 3 week checkouts, including children’s DVDs :: $.25 per item per day :: $3.00 maximum
+All other materials for both 1 week and 3 week checkouts except those items listed below :: $.25 per item per day :: $3.00 maximum

 Book Club Kits :: $.50 per day per kit :: $5.00 maximum

-The Library allows a seven-day grace period following the date the materials are due.
+The Library allows a seven-day grace period for materials that checkout for 3 weeks following the date the materials are due.
 Should the borrower return the material during this grace period, no fines will be assessed.
 On the eighth day an item is overdue, the fines accrued but not charged during the grace period will be added to the account.

 Staff may use their judgement to forgive part or all of a fine based on an individual’s circumstances.
-No more than a total of $10 may be forgiven on an account without a supervisor’s or Director’s approval.
+No more than a total of $10 may be forgiven on an account without the Public Services Manager or Director’s approval.

-Per Plum Creek Library policies, borrowers with $5 or more in fines/fees and/or with five or more items a week or more overdue will have their borrowing privileges suspended until the materials are returned and the fines/fees are below $5.
+Per Plum Creek Library policies, borrowers with $5 or more in fines/fees and/or with any item a week or more overdue will have their borrowing privileges suspended until the materials are returned and the fines/fees are below $5.

 Borrowers may opt in to be notified via email their materials’ due date is within the upcoming few days in order to avoid overdue fines.
 However, the borrower is still liable for those overdue fines if the email notification is not received.